Carpet Beetle Control In Bristol 07427 626686

 In many cases, elimination of infestations using professional methods and chemicals is the only way to be sure to abate the problem satisfactorily.

-No. Carpet beetle larvae feed purely on your carpet and have no biting mouth parts that can effectively penetrate human skin.
+No. The beetles have no biting mouthparts and larvae feed purely on your carpet and also have no biting mouthparts that can effectively penetrate human skin.

 Yes; Carpet beetles do have the ability to fly, and this is a key reason they can access the vulnerable roof voids of our homes as well as enter through openings that include windows.